CentaurusInfra/mizar/docs/design/mp_overview.md

    the need to frequently get the object through the API server.
 1. The store accelerates the starting time of the operators after a failure.

+#### Extensiton to an extenrnal store

+The current implementation uses a simple hash map to cache the local state.
+However, the implementation is extensible if we find a need to interface with an external store other than that provided by Kubernetes.

 ### Horizontal Scaling